vault27/Foundation/paloalto.md

 Session Synchronization States

-- Pending → Synchronization is not triggered yet
+- Pending - Synchronization is not triggered yet
-- Unknown. → Device Serial Number and Peer IP is configured but session synchronization process has not started yet
+- Unknown - Device Serial Number and Peer IP is configured but session synchronization process has not started yet
-- In-Progress  → Full session synchronization is running
+- In-Progress - Full session synchronization is running
-- Completed  → Full session synchronization is completed and new sessions will be synchronized in real time
+- Completed - Full session synchronization is completed and new sessions will be synchronized in real time
-- Disabled → Session synchronization is disabled to the member or for HA peer
+- Disabled - Session synchronization is disabled to the member or for HA peer

 Show logs about HA4 sessions sync